graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-07/papers/2024-08-01-rag-vs-long-context.md

 ### Their method

 The authors benchmarked both LC and RAG approaches on a variety of NLP tasks and state-of-the-art LLMs, including Gemini-1.5-Pro, GPT-4O and GPT-3.5-Turbo, which support context lengths of 1M, 128k and 16k tokens respectively.
-The results found that in general, LC outperforms RAG, except when using datasets from $`\infty`$Bench (where RAG outperforms LC for GPT-3.5-Turbo, likely due to the model's limited context window).
+The results found that in general, LC outperforms RAG, except when using datasets from $\infty$ Bench (where RAG outperforms LC for GPT-3.5-Turbo, likely due to the model's limited context window).
 These results differ from previous work comparing the two strategies, but the authors argue this is due to their use of stronger LLMs and longer contexts in their experiments.

 One observation they noted was that for 60% of queries, RAG and LC generate the same prediction (ignoring whether the prediction is correct or not):